dilshankarunarathne/docker-notes/README.md

 </code></pre>

 Now, if we want, we can publish this image on DockerHub - so, anyone can use this image.
-For testing - or production all we have to do is to pull and run
+For testing - or production all we have to do is to pull and run this image.